skimpax/fbxosctrl/README.md

   --clist       display the list of received calls
                 options [--save, --archive]
+  --cnew        display the list of new received calls --contacts    display the list of contacts
+                options [--save]
-  --cnew        display the list of new received calls --cread       set read status for all received calls --reboot      reboot the Freebox Server now!
+  --cread       set read status for all received calls --reboot      reboot the Freebox Server now!
   --sinfo       display the system information